Paul Moseley : Ethnoecology

 Conclusion

 Neo-indigeneity represents a powerful and inclusive vision for the future, where individuals and communities can rediscover their connection to the land and cultivate a sustainable and harmonious relationship with the environment.
-By drawing on the indigenous history of the British Isles and embodying practices that foster a deep kinship with the land, anyone, irrespective of their ancestry, can undertake a British indigenous lifeway.
-Through crafts, stewardship, and a commitment to understanding and honoring the natural world, neo-indigenous practitioners can create lifeways that are both rooted in the past and responsive to the ecological challenges of the present.
-As we look to the future, the principles of neo-indigeneity offer a guiding light towards a more resilient, sustainable, and interconnected world.
+By drawing on the Indigenous history of the British Isles and embodying practices that foster a deep kinship with the land, anyone, irrespective of their ancestry, can undertake a neo-indigenous lifeway.
+Through crafts, stewardship, and a commitment to understanding and honouring the natural world, neo-indigenous practitioners can create lifeways rooted in the past and responsive to the ecological challenges of the present.
+As we look to the future, neo-indigeneity principles offer one guide towards a more resilient, sustainable, and interconnected world.

 See this gallery in the original post